R0bL/DS5500_Project_Repo/README.md

 State public utility commissions have jurisdiction over services and facilities, rates and charges, accounting, valuation of property, depreciation rates and various other matters.
-≈
-Query: Which companies mention renewable engergy?
-Answer: The text mentions several companies that are involved in renewable energy, including AES, Asus, AWR, GSWC, BVESI, and Air Products.
-AES Clean Energy is specifically highlighted as a company that is actively developing and implementing renewable energy solutions.
-\nExample 3:
-Query: How many employees do utility companies have?
-Answer: The text describes various companies and their employee counts as of December 31, 2022:

-- **ASUS:** Had a total of 264 employees.
-- **AWR:** Had a total of 811 employees.
-- **GSWC:** Had 501 employees.
-- **BVESI:** Had 46 employees.

-\nExample 4:
-Query: Who uses coal as an energy source?
-Answer: The text mentions several companies that use coal as an energy source, including Consumers, Avista Utilities, and NorthWestern.
-Consumers' coal-fueled generating units burned six million tons of coal and produced a combined total of 10,217 GWh of electricity in 2022.
-Avista Utilities owns the following thermal generating resources that use coal as fuel: the combined cycle natural gas-fired CT, known as Coyote Springs 2, located near Boardman, Oregon, a 15 percent interest in Units 3 and 4 of Colstrip, a coal-fired boiler generating facility located in southeastern Montana, and the Kettle Falls GS in northeastern Washington.

-\nNow use the following context items to answer the user query:
-{context}
-\nRelevant passages: <extract relevant passages from the context here>
-User query: {query}
-Answer:"""

     # Update base prompt with context items and query
     base_prompt = base_prompt.format(context=context, query=query)